Reps mull pay-per-view, price reduction for DSTV, others

 According to the reports, price increase and reduction have always been contentious issues for producers and consumers in the business world.

-The House also listed the factors responsible for hike in subscription fee as recent increment of VAT by 2.5 per cent by Financial Amendment Act of Jan.
-13 2020, the fluctuating foreign exchange rate in the country that affects the cost of content.
+The House also listed the factors responsible for the hike in subscription fees as the recent increment of VAT by 2.5 per cent by the Financial Amendment Act of Jan.
+13, 2020, the fluctuating foreign exchange rate in the country that affects the cost of content.

 The report noted that the use of Nigerian NigComSat or Nigerian Satellite that is still under-utilised was advocated by the committee.

-The House urged the Management of NigComSat to embark on the creation of awareness to companies and Organisations that made use of satellite facility.
+The House urged the Management of NigComSat to embark on the creation of awareness to companies and Organisations that made use of satellite facilities.

 The House advised satellite infrastructure users to look inwards and patronise the country’s satellite, reduce the cost of production and services and generate income for the Government.